 Our work encompasses advocacy in all criminal courts (including leading advocacy briefs in the Crown Court) as well as the necessary preparatory litigation work.

 We act in all type of criminal cases for clients from every background and are often instructed by other firms of solicitors to act as advocates in serious cases such as complex specialist fraud cases.
 Being an integrated team that can provide all services from in-house resources, we can truly offer a one-stop service from the police station all the way to the Supreme Court.

 Our lawyers even train other lawyers.

-We also specialize in Extradition Law, Road Traffic Law and Firearms licensing law – three areas where the hearings are usually held in Criminal Courts.
+We also specialise in Extradition Law, Road Traffic Law and Firearms licensing law – three areas where the hearings are usually held in Criminal Courts.

 We are proud to act under the legal aid scheme where possible in order to uphold the rights of anyone accused of a criminal offence.
 We can offer a fixed fee service where it is appropriate to do so.
 See our Funding page.

 If a problem arises at any time, or if you have any concerns about the conduct of your case, please contact your case manager straightaway.
 If you are not satisfied with the subsequent discussion or if you feel that the matter cannot be resolved in this way, then please contact Claire McGrath, the director here who is the person responsible for dealing with complaints.
 If your file manager is Claire McGrath, please contact Kerry Hudson, the other responsible director.
 If possible, please set out in writing the details of your complaint, and when and where you can be contacted.

 If you are not satisfied with our handling of your complaint you can ask the Legal Ombudsman, PO Box 6806 Wolverhampton WV1 9WJ, Tel No: 0300 555 0333, www.legalombudsman.org.uk, to consider the complaint.